fstark/macflim/README.md

 ## Ok, how do I compile the encoder?

-The pre-requisites are ffmpeg, youtube-dl or yt-dlp (optional) and ImageMagick (optional)
+The pre-requisites are ffmpeg version 5 (this has changed from previous releases), youtube-dl or yt-dlp (optional) and ImageMagick (optional)

 * ``ffmpeg`` and associated libraries are required for compilation (version 7 or higher is recommended, but version 5 or higher should work).
 * ``yt-dlp`` or ``youtube-dl`` is used if you want to directly encode movies from youtube or vimeo (or others).